nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 [af/2ea71a] Cached process > GATK_HAPLOTYPECALLER (3)
 ```

+And that's it!
+Our simple variant calling workflow has all the basic features we wanted.

 ### Takeaway

-You know how to make a multi-step workflow handle a file containing input samples.
+You know how to make a multi-step linear workflow handle a file containing input file paths.

 ### What's next?

 Celebrate your success and take an extra long break!

-In the next training module, you'll learn how to use channel operators to develop pipelines with more interesting plumbing.
+In the next training module, you'll learn how to use a few other channel operators to develop pipelines with more complex plumbing.

-**Good luck!**